-Echidna Spiny Anteater
+Echidna Facts Spiny Anteater

 Photo: Echidna walking

 The echidna, also known as a spiny anteater, is a small dome-shaped egg-laying animal covered with sharp beige and black spines.
 It is a monotreme, which means it has both mammalian and reptilian characteristics.
 Like a bird or reptile, it lays eggs, but it feeds its baby milk like a mammal.
 The echidna is typically 30-45 cm long and weighs 2-7 kilos.
 It has coarse, reddish to dark brown fur and pointed, hollow keratin spines formed from modified hairs covering its entire body except for its face, legs, and underside.
-When threatened, the echidna rolls up into a ball with its spines facing outwards, providing a formidable and prickly defence against predators.
+When threatened, the echidna rolls up into a ball with its spines facing outwards, providing a formidable and prickly defense against predators.

-The echidna has a tiny face with small eyes, and its eyesight is poor.
+The echidna has a tiny face with small eyes and poor eyesight.
 However, it compensates for this inadequacy with an excellent sense of hearing and smell.
 It has no external ears, but instead, it has funnel-like slits on either side of its head, hidden beneath its fur, that serve the same function.
 The echidna has a slender, elongated, rubbery snout called a beak, which functions as a mouth and a nose.
 This snout contains hundreds to thousands of highly sensitive electro-receptors that act like radar, enabling it to locate prey by detecting the electrical signals they emit.
 On the bottom of its beak is a tiny mouth with toothless jaws, which can only open about 5 mm (0.2 in).
 From this small mouth, the echidna sticks out a long, sticky tongue with which it catches its prey.

 Echidna ear, eyes, snot and claw